Yutsuten/Yutsuten.github.io/_notes/tool/vim/buffer.md

 :vertical sb ARG        "Same as above but in a new vertical split" :bn         :bp         "Next or previous buffer"
-:n          :N          "Next or previous argument"
+:n          :N          "Next or previous argument" :argu NUM               "Jump to argument NUM, defaults to current"
 ```

 ## Removing buffers